Triangle

 Course content

-This programme is designed to equip you with the skills you need to become an effective educator and to enable you to develop your own theories of learning and models of good practice.
+This course is designed to equip you with the skills you need to become an effective educator and to enable you to develop your own theories of learning and models of good practice.
 It gives you extended placements in at least two schools, enabling you to gain a broad experience of different and contrasting educational settings.

 Your school placements will be supported by university-based teaching days, immersive practice days and periods of independent study.